-The Authority does not provide its employees with any health or post-employment benefits, therefore there is no accrual for other post employment benefits.
+The Authority began to provide its employees with post-employment health benefits, in 2023.

 I - Equity Classifications

 Equity is classified as net position and displayed in three components:

 Net Investment in Capital Assets - consists of any capital assets, net of accumulated depreciation and reduced by any outstanding balances of loans, notes or mortgages.